hapax/hapax.github.io/assets/teaching.md

 benefits, but from a game theory perspective, this is the right strategy when you have extreme uncertainty.

-For maths teaching, I'd like to propose a similar **maximin test**, which supersedes the shrub test:
+For maths teaching, I'd like to propose a **maximin test**, which supersedes the shrub test:

 <span style="padding-left: 20px; display:block">